Architecture

 Someone needs visibility into delivery, so they build a report.
 Instead of deriving it from the existing workflow, they create a parallel layer—extra fields, labels, naming conventions, or documents that sit outside the day-to-day work.

-Now, engineers aren’t just doing the work.
-They’re maintaining a second system that describes the work.
+Now engineers aren’t just doing the work.
+They’re maintaining a second system that describes it.

 Over time, the reporting layer becomes the thing leadership sees.
 The workflow becomes something teams use locally.
 When the two drift—and they always do—the report wins.
 Work that’s finished shows up as missing.
 Teams are asked to explain gaps that don’t exist.